Benefits Available For Grandparents Raising Grandchildren

 Pell grants available through the Department of Education might help grandparents pay some of their grandchildren’s college expenses.

-Federal Pell grants are awarded only to undergraduate students with exceptional financial needs without a bachelor’s, graduate, or professional degree.
+Federal Pell grants are awarded only to undergraduate students with exceptional financial needs without bachelor’s, graduate, or professional degrees.

 The maximum amount you can get is just above $7,000, but it could be less depending on several factors.